-Contracts are part of everyday life.
-They affect every person in a different way.
-They may arise from a great variety of situations from employment contracts to contracts relating to buying and selling goods.
+A contract is a legally enforceable agreement between two or more parties.
+Contracts may be written or oral and can arise from a great variety of situations, from employment contracts to agreements relating to buying and selling goods.

-In order for a contract to be legally enforceable the law requires the following:
+For a contract to be legally enforceable there must be:

-Basically the agreement requirement of a contract comes on the form offer and acceptance.
-The one party of the contract makes an offer to the other party, for example, offers the sale of a gold ring for £150.
-Providing the other party agrees with this he will then accept the offer and the agreement of the contract has been established.
+The agreement requirement of a contract comes in the form of an offer and acceptance.
+One party makes an offer to the other party, eg, offers the sale of a gold ring for £150.
+Provided the other party agrees with this, they will then accept the offer and the agreement of the contract is established.

 The consideration of a contract is basically the bargaining element of a contract.
-So for example if a person is to buy a bar of chocolate the one party’s consideration would be the chocolate bare and the other party’s consideration would be the money to pay for the chocolate bar.
+So, for example, if a person is to buy a bar of chocolate, the one party’s consideration would be the chocolate bar and the other party’s consideration would be the money to pay for the chocolate bar.
 Both parties therefore provide a benefit in some way to the other person.

 Consideration must be something of value in the eyes of the law (Thomas v Thomas (1842)); promises of love and affection would not suffice.
 However, it does not have to be of market value, it must merely be ‘sufficient’ (Chappel v Nestle (1960)).